-This honey pecan rotisserie chicken salad is quick, easy and delicious.
+This Honey Pecan Rotisserie Chicken Salad is quick, easy and delicious.
 I also want to show you 7 different ways that I serve it.

-I love all of the recipes that can be created from using a rotisserie chicken.
-For this post on my downsized cooking feature, I want to share a few of those ideas using 1 chicken
+I love all of the recipes that can be created from using 1 rotisserie chicken.
+For this post on my downsized cooking feature, I want to share a few of those ideas using a chicken.

 These rotissere chickens are not only convenient, they are inexpensive.
 I buy mine at Sam’s and they cost $4.99.
 I only use the breast meat and this usually nets about 4 cups of meat.
 My husband likes to eat the legs.
 I bought this last weekend and made 4 different meals that were enough to feed 2 people.
 If you prefer more meat in any of the dishes, you can still make 3 of the 4 dishes.